Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

 # Lab 3: Advanced Workflows

+In this lab, you'll learn about Reusable workflows and Matrix builds.

+## Task 1: Using Reusable Workflow

-- **Reusing workflows**: Rather than copying and pasting from one workflow to another, you can make workflows reusable.
+Rather than copying and pasting from one workflow to another, you can make workflows reusable.
 You and anyone with access to the reusable workflow can then call the reusable workflow from another workflow.
 Reusing workflows avoids duplication.
 This makes workflows easier to maintain and allows you to create new workflows more quickly by building on the work of others, just as you do with actions.
 Workflow reuse also promotes best practices by helping you to use workflows that are well-designed, have already been tested, and have been proven to be effective.
 Your organization can build up a library of reusable workflows that can be centrally maintained, for more information please go through the given link [Reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows).

-## Task 1: Using Reusable Workflow

 1. From GitHub, navigate to the **.github/workflows** folder, click on **Add files** **(1)**, and click on **+ Create new file** **(2)**.

     ![](../media/4th-oidc.png)

-1. Copy the code given below, paste it in the window, and name the file as **reusable-print-message.yml**
+1. Copy the code given below, paste it in the window, and name the file as **reusable-print-message.yml**.

    ```
    # This GitHub Actions workflow template is designed as a reusable component for printing a message.